Also called an apostrophe, a single quote is a punctuation mark found on the United States QWERTY keyboard next to the Enter key.

-To create the quote symbol using a U.S. keyboard and press the single quote key, which is on the same key as the quote ( " ) and typically to the left of the Enter key.
+To create the quote symbol using a U.S. keyboard, press the single quote key, which is on the same key as the quote ( " ) and typically to the left of Enter.

 Creating the single quote symbol on a smartphone or tablet

-To create a quote symbol on a smartphone or tablet open the keyboard and go into the numbers (123) or symbols (sym) section and then press your finger on the " symbol.
+To create a quote symbol on a smartphone or tablet, open the keyboard and go into the numbers (123) or symbols (sym) section, then press your finger on the " symbol.

 What is a single quote used for on a computer?

-In computer programming single quotes are commonly used to contain commands or literal strings.
+In most computer programming, single quotes are commonly used to contain commands or literal strings.

 my $example = "Example of variable";